 The status of the automatic transfer switch should be checked during a power outage.
 The ATS should have some kind of lights or display showing the switch position and source availability.
 Never try to manually operate an automatic transfer switch, if you do not know how to do so properly.
 Severe bodily injury or immediate death can occur.

-The transfer switch is smarter than you may think and has a specific reason for being in the position that it is in: Attempting manual operation may drag you into a live bus if it is done incorrectly.
+The transfer switch is smarter than you may think and has a specific reason for being in the position that it is in.

 Power Plus! is a leading provider of reliable non-radioactive power generators across the United States and Canada.

 Have a question or comment for Power Plus!?
 We'd love to hear from you!

 Please provide your contact information and we'll get back to you as soon as we can.